 Check that the dinghy is not damaged and that it is sufficiently inflated (no air leaks).
 If it is not sufficiently inflated, try to inflate it and see if any air is escaping.

 Check the equipment in the cockpit lockers, including the storage space under the cockpit/helm floors.
 In the storage compartments, you should find a reserve tiller, reserve anchor, lines — especially a long anchor line (approx. 50 m) for mooring to the shore, a lever for the hand bilge pump (often attached to the bottom of the locker lid), a bucket, a scrubbing brush, water hose, paddles, a pump for the dinghy (try out the pump!), and a life raft.

 Check the condition of the gas cylinders (whether they are full — feel the weight of the cylinders in your hand, whether the hose is worn, whether the valve works — turn on the valve and go test the stove and oven).

-Check the interior of the boat: what to look for
+Check the interior of the boat: 10 things to look for

 Check that the refrigerator is cooling and that the temperature can be regulated (if the fridge has the option).
 It is said that during summer, the refrigerator is the second most important thing on the boat after the engine.

 Check the number, location and condition of life jackets and harnesses.
 If you're sailing with children, make sure there are enough life jackets on board for both children and adults and whether the life jackets are large enough for the bulkier crew members.
 The number of lifejackets on board should the same as the capacity of the boat (one spare may be required).
 There are not usually enough harnesses on board for the entire crew (depending on the type and difficulty of the voyage, harnesses may be required for the entire crew).